cnellington/Contextualized/joss/paper.md

 A recent study applies this property, contextualizing models of gene regulation in cancer with 1600 patient-specific genetic variants, learning to interpolate between $2^{1600}$ possible contexts with only $2^{13}$ samples [@ellington_contextualized_2023].

 ## Interpretability
-`Contextualized ML` uses context-specific statistical models to represent observed data.
+`Contextualized ML` estimates and analyzes context-specific statistical models.
-These models are classically interpretable, where each parameter is constrained mathematically to have specific meaning.
+Such statistical models are designed for each parameter to have specific meaning.
-In contrast to post-hoc interpretation of deep learning methods, which have been shown to often be fickle and unreliable [@deuschel_contextualized_2023], contextualized models are robust, mathematically constrained, and offer as many interpretation mechanisms as there are available types of statistical models, benefiting from centuries of well-established research in statistical inference.
+In contrast to post-hoc interpretation of deep learning methods, which rely on function approximation and hence can be fickle and unreliable [@deuschel_contextualized_2023], contextualized models are directly estimated from data.
+As a result, interpretations of contextualized models are robust, mathematically constrained, and offer as many interpretation mechanisms as there are available types of statistical models.

 ## Quantifying Heterogeneity
 Sample-specific statistical models quantify the randomness and the structure of the systems underlying each data point.